AXERA-TECH/pulsar2-docs-en/source/user_guides_advanced/advanced_build_guides.rst

     --quant

-        A member variable named quant in BuiildConfig
+        In BuildConfig is a member variable named quant

         - calibration_method

-            - type of data: enum
+            - Data type: enum
-            - required or not:  no
+            - Required: No
-            - default value: MinMax
+            - Default value: MinMax
-            - description： Quantization algorithm, supported enumerations ``MinMax``, ``Percentile``, ``MSE``, the structure can be found in :ref:`《Configuration File Detailed Description》 <config_details>`
+            - Description: Quantization algorithm, supported enumerations ``MinMax`` / ``Percentile`` / ``MSE`` / ``KL``, see :ref:`《Configuration file details》 <config_details>` for the structure

         - precision_analysis

-            - type of data: bool
+            - Data type: bool
-            - required or not:  no
+            - Required: No
-            - default value: false
+            - Default value: false
-            - description： whether to analyze the quantification accuracy of Quant AXModel layer by layer
+            - Description: Whether to analyze the quantization accuracy of Quant AXModel layer by layer

         - precision_analysis_method

-            - type of data: enum
+            - Data type: enum
-            - required or not:  no
+            - Required: No
-            - default value: PerLayer
+            - Default value: PerLayer
-            - description： precision analysis method, optional PerLayer / EndToEnd.
-PerLayer means that each layer uses the layer input corresponding to the floating point model, and calculates the similarity between the output of each layer and the output of the floating point model.
-EndToEnd means that the first layer adopts floating point model input, then simulates the complete model, and calculates the similarity between the final output result and the floating point model output.
+            - Description: Precision analysis method, optional ``PerLayer`` / ``EndToEnd``. ``PerLayer`` means that each layer uses the layer input corresponding to the floating-point model, and calculates the similarity between the output of each layer and the output of the floating-point model. ``EndToEnd`` means that the first layer uses the floating-point model input, and then simulates the complete model, and calculates the similarity between the final output result and the output of the floating-point model.

         - precision_analysis_mode

-            - type of data: enum
+          - Data type: enum
-            - required or not:  no
+          - Required: No
-            - default value: Reference
+          - Default value: Reference
-            - description： Implementation of layer-by-layer simulation, optional Reference / NPUBackend.
-Reference can run all models supported by the compiler (supports models including CPU and NPU subgraphs), but the calculation results will have a small error compared to the final board results (basically the difference is within plus or minus 1, and there is no systematic error ).
-NPUBackend can run models containing only NPU subgraphs, but the calculation results are bit-aligned with the upper-board results.
+          - Description: Implementation of layer-by-layer simulation, optional ``Reference`` / ``NPUBackend``. ``Reference`` can run all models supported by the compiler (supports models containing CPU and NPU subgraphs), but the calculation results will have a small error compared to the final board results (basically the difference is within plus or minus 1, and there is no systematic error). ``NPUBackend`` can run models containing only NPU subgraphs, but the calculation results are bit-aligned with the board results.

         - highest_mix_precision